MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/what-activities.md

 ---
-title: What activities are being performed in this step | Microsoft Docs
+title: Document the activities in a business process | Microsoft Docs
-description: What activities are being performed in this step
+description: As part of the planning phase of a Power Apps project, document the activities  currently performed in each step of the business process you want to automate.
 author: TGrounds
 ms.service: powerapps
 ms.topic: conceptual